What is Prepaid Wireless?

 benefits compared to postpaid.
 I've been saying this for

-years, and now it's clearly obvious that before too long prepaid will
+and now it's clearly obvious that prepaid is starting to dominate the

 signing a